 A low Bank of England rate encourages people to borrow money because it's less expensive for them to repay.
 The less you spend repaying debts, the more money you can spend elsewhere.
 More spending makes for a more buoyant economy.

 The MPC meets roughly every six weeks to decide the base rate.
-It does not change the base rate each time.
-As the above graph shows, it can stay the same for years.
+It does not change the base rate each time - it can stay the same for years.

 So, the next Bank of England meeting does not mean an interest rate rise.
-However, the economy is changing and a Bank of England rate rise could reflect that.
+However, inflation is rising and a Bank of England rate rise could reflect that.

 The Bank of England says that it's closely watching the British economy to see how it responds to Brexit.

-With so many unanswered questions and variables, it is very hard to predict whether Brexit will impact interest rates or not.
+With so many unanswered questions and variables, it is very hard to predict whether Brexit will impact interest rates long term or not.

 Over the course of the BoE base rate history, rates have fluctuated.

-A base rate increase in October 1981 saw rates at their highest ever point: 15%.
-Rates decreased for a few years before rising to around that point again in 1991.
+A base rate increase in 1979 saw rates at their highest ever point: 17%.
+Rates decreased for a few years before rising to around 15% in 1991.
 Since then, the base rate has gradually decreased to single figures.

-The biggest and most sudden drop was at the end of 2008, when the Bank of England reduced rates by 4% over 5 months.
+The biggest and most sudden drop was at the end of 2008, when the Bank of England reduced rates from 5% to 0.5% in 9 months.